Odigene12/RepositoryPatternTemplate/README.md

 - **Dependency Injection** makes it easy to manage dependencies and write testable, maintainable code.
 - .NET Core provides built-in support for DI, making it simple to set up and use in your applications.
 ```

-This markdown file introduces both the repository pattern and dependency injection concepts and explains how dependency injection works in a .NET Core project in simple terms for students.